coder-miguel/theforum/src/main/resources/report.md

 <!--
+    This is the 2nd Report for Team 6's project.
+    It is written in markdown and should be converted to PDF before submission.

+    Report Requirements:
     Second Project Report: In addition to the details that should be included in all project reports, you should also include:
     • a more detailed ER-diagram that incorporates any changes or feedback from the first report